 - Bus – almost happened on this trip

 - Flying – not very cost-effective in this case

 Looking at how to get out to Nebraska with “grandma,” I could eliminate flying, not only because of her fear of flying, but it is the most expensive way to travel there.
-A few flights I found that took longer than ground travel when you including going through the TSA and other waiting times.
+I found a few flights that took longer than ground travel when you included going through the TSA and other waiting times.
 She picked Amtrak because she is not keen on a bus, and we had companions coupons.